rohith05196/IPL_score_predictor/README.md

 ## Future Scope

-- Utilize Differet ML algorithm
+- Utilize Different ML algorithm
 - Predition of cricket score is a general term, the factors that influence are many **TODO:**
 - More features for training